FastestVPN Review

 Server Locations

 The best VPNs have large server networks, so users can sample a wide range of IPs, and so people in as many regions as possible can get the best performance.
-FastestVPN falls short here, with a network of just 69 locations in 39 countries.
+FastestVPN has a network of about 100 locations in 48 countries.
 The vast majority of its locations are in North America, Europe and East Asia.

-South America is often underserved by VPN providers, a trend that continues here — only Brazil has any servers.
-Yet it’s still better than Africa, which has no locations whatsoever.
-Even Oceania is underserved, as FastestVPN leaves out New Zealand.
+South America is often underserved by VPN providers, a trend that continues here — only Brazil and Columbia have any servers.
+Africa similarly just has locations in South Africa and Egypt.
+Even Oceania is nearly ignored, as FastestVPN leaves out New Zealand.

 It’s not clear whether FastestVPN uses virtual or rented servers.
 When we asked live chat support about it, they claimed that all the servers were virtual, which would be a disaster if true: none of the IPs would be located where the VPN client claims they are, making it impossible to find ones that perform well.